fiftydegrees/reactnativecompletescaffold/README.md

 ### React Navigation

-The scaffold is completely empty.
+The scaffold is completely empty, there's a single view as entry point.
 You can add your own routing using the included React Navigation library; documentation can be found [here](https://reactnavigation.org/docs/en/getting-started.html).

 ### Firebase Setup